 2. After the order has been reviewed and is ready for approval, click Approved.
-By doing this it will activate the Processing Component.
+This will activate the Processing Component.

 3. If any adjustments need to be made before approving the RMA, click on the Actions menu at the top of the page.
 When there are multiple items that all need to be approved or declined, this can also be done under the Actions menu.
 See below: